owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 ## The ThreadWorker Fuzzer

-In the fuzzer for our `ThreadWorker`, we stub out all IO and other nondeterminstic components, and we install [fake timers](https://sinonjs.org/releases/latest/fake-timers/) to control when and how asynchronous code is run.
+In the fuzzer for our `ThreadWorker`, we stub out all IO and other nondeterministic components, and we install [fake timers](https://sinonjs.org/releases/latest/fake-timers/) to control when and how asynchronous code is run.
 In effect, we have _determinism_ and _simulation_ to run tests in, so I guess it qualifies as DST.